 Waterlox is a great choice for finishing wood counter tops, bars, vanities, and tables, as it produces a waterproof, durable surface that is easy to maintain and non-toxic when cured.
 An amateur can achieve professional results by following the following simple instructions.

 Sand the surface with 100 or 120 grit sandpaper (maximum) to keep the grain open to allow as much Waterlox Original Sealer/Finish as possible to penetrate and seal the wood fibers.
-If the surface was previously finished with mineral or vegetable oil, wipe it down with mineral spirits or lacquer thinner and scuff sand with 320-grit sandpaper.
+If the surface was previously finished with mineral or vegetable oil, wipe it down with mineral spirits and scuff sand with 320-grit sandpaper.

 Apply the first coat of Sealer/Finish liberally with a china bristle brush or foam applicator.
 Do not wipe on or wipe off (application via rag results in 1/3 to 1/2 as much film build as brushing).
 This brush application method is recommended because it will provide maximum film build, which is needed for adequate water protection.
 Let the first coat dry overnight.